DEFRA/ncea-harvester/README.md

-# Welcome to the NCEA API Repository
+# Welcome to the NCEA Harvester Repository

-This is the code repository for the NCEA API codebase.
+This is the code repository for the NCEA Metadata Harvester Microservice codebase.

 # How to use